rschristopher/rschristopher.github.io/src/custody/protocols/basic.md

 ???+ warning "Be careful"
     These steps (in orange) involve
-    access to your Bitcoin wallet
+    access to your Bitcoin addresses
     and should be handled with caution.

     It is advisable to use the same private